 - Registered representative and general agent liability issues

 We have obtained final judgments in a number of matters on behalf of our clients, including:

 - A final judgment on behalf of the American Council of Life Insurers declaring that a bulletin promulgated by the Illinois Department of Insurance requiring insurance companies performing services regarding Illinois insureds to keep all of their books, records, documents and any or all papers relating to business, performance, operations and affairs of the company within the state of Illinois was, as a matter of general policy, invalid and unenforceable.

-- Summary judgment on behalf of an insurer finding that a policy holder’s tender of a check returned for insufficient funds is not a payment and the policy, therefore, lapsed and the insurer was not required to send any further notices to the policy holder.
+- Summary judgment on behalf of an insurer finding that a policy holder’s tender of a check returned for insufficient funds is not a payment.

-- Summary judgment on behalf of an insurer finding that, based on the terms of a life insurance policy, if the insured dies while the policy is in default, the insurer was allowed to deduct the amount of premiums owed to bring the policy out of default, from the death benefit, see John Hancock Life Insurance Co. v.
+- Summary judgment on behalf of life insurer finding that, based on the terms of a life insurance policy, if the insured dies while the policy is in default, the insurer was allowed to deduct the amount of premiums owed.
+See John Hancock Life Insurance Co. v.
 Katzman, et al., 2015 WL 3767296, 2015 U.S. Dist.
 LEXIS 78892 (S.D.N.Y.
 June 17, 2015).

-- Summary judgment for an insurer dismissing a claim for damages based on the policy holder’s purchase of a life insurance product that was purchased as part of a plan under Internal Revenue Code Section 419(e), based in part, that the insurer had no duty to the policy holder and the policy holder was unable to articulate any cognizable injury, see Nassar v.
+- Summary judgment for life insurer dismissing a claim for damages based on a life insurance product that was purchased as part of a plan under Internal Revenue Code Section 419(e); the insurer had no duty to the policy holder and the policy holder was unable to articulate any cognizable injury.
+See Nassar v.
 Madera et al., 2016 U.S. Dist.
 LEXIS 94219 (S.D.N.Y.
 July 19, 2016).